 Time for the beard and hair!

 Cut several pieces of yarn to 12 inches in length.
 I used Bernat Softee Chunky yarn.
-You can use any kind of yarn.
+You can use whatever kind of yarn.
 I like the chunky yarn because it fills the space quicker.
 Craft fur would work too.
 Before you start to glue the yarn onto the head, make sure you get an idea of where you are going to put it on the head so there will be room for the hat.
-The hat will be placed over the yarn.
+The hat will be placed on top of the yarn.

 Fold a strand of the yarn in half and glue it a little bit over the fleece.
 Try to keep the strands even.
 Do this all the way around the head.